Jcaiz/Jcaiz/README.md

 - ⚡ Fun fact: ...
 -->

-This is just a demo, stay tuned!
+This is a demo, stay tuned!